TeamJM/journeymap-api/readme.md

 1. Write an implementation of your facade interface (like '[ExampleMapFacade](https://bitbucket.org/TeamJM/journeymap-api/src/master/src/main/java/example/mod/client/plugin/ExampleMapFacade.java)') that uses the JourneyMap [IClientAPI](https://bitbucket.org/TeamJM/journeymap-api/src/master/src/main/java/journeymap/client/api/IClientAPI.java) interface to perform the actual facade work needed.
     - Have your IClientPlugin create an instance of the facade implementation using the [IClientAPI](https://bitbucket.org/TeamJM/journeymap-api/src/master/src/main/java/journeymap/client/api/IClientAPI.java) provided by JourneyMap.
     - Have your IClientPlugin set the instance on your example.mod's ClientProxy class (like '[ClientProxy.MapFacade](https://bitbucket.org/TeamJM/journeymap-api/src/master/src/main/java/example/mod/client/ClientProxy.java)')
-    - Don't make references to this implementation class elsewhere in your example.mod.
+    - Don't make references to this implementation class elsewhere in your mod.
 You don't want it classloaded if JourneyMap isn't loaded.

 Help Wanted
 ====